The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 The system would work in the following way:

-- Every nuclear family unit (or any other self-selecting group) would have an account created with a card (obviously transplantable to phone-based payment platforms).
-Business entities could be issued similar accounts to facilitate the same activity.
+- Every nuclear family unit (or any other self-selecting group) would have an identity linked to their various banking related accounts.
+Business entities could be issued similar identities to facilitate the same activity.

-- When families or businesses make a purchase on the account, they would be given the option of designating the purchase as a business expense, and thus not paying tax.
+- When families or businesses make a purchase, they would be given the option of designating the purchase as a business expense.
 They would be required to document the reasoning for their apportionment at time of purchase.

 - There would be no distinction between business and family entities.
 Funds could be transferred from businesses to families without tax as revenues have already been taxed.